-REQ-Intent_Driven_MnS-CON-7 The intent driven MnS shall have a capability enabling an MnS consumer to request an MnS producer to deactivate an intent instance for a suspension.6.1 Management operation for Intent (MnS component type A)
+REQ-Intent_Driven_MnS-CON-7 The intent driven MnS shall have a capability enabling an MnS consumer to request an MnS producer to deactivate an intent instance for a suspension.

+REQ-Intent_Driven_MnS-CON-8 The intent driven MnS shall have capability enabling MnS consumer to request MnS producer to confirm whether a specific intent can be achieved.

+REQ-Intent_Driven_MnS-CON-9 The intent driven MnS shall have capability enabling negotiation of intent object between MnS consumer & MnS producer regarding the expectations that can be delivered for the Intent.

+6.1 Management operation for Intent (MnS component type A)

 The operations (e.g. createMOI operations) and notifications (e.g. notifyMOIcreation) of generic provisioning MnS defined in 3GPP TS 28.532 [3] can be used for intent lifecycle management.
 The intent can be treated as object instance.
 Following is the IS to support intent lifecycle management